bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 In the chapter on the functional pipeline, we mentioned data prevalidation at the input to the application.
 We can also think of it as a part of error handling because it interrupts program execution when invalid data appear.

 Prevalidation cleans the business logic code from irrelevant checks and allows us to focus on data transformations in the business workflows.
-With prevalidation, all validation errors are collected in one place and their handling becomes more flexible.
+With prevalidation, all validation errors are collected in one place, and their handling becomes more flexible.
 For example, prevalidation makes it easier to bundle validation errors into sets and handle them all at once rather than one at a time.

 When refactoring error handling, we can take advantage of this idea and move the data checks closer to the input of the application: